garrandall/popular-music-data/tracks/back-together-again-roberta-flack-with-donny-hathaway.md

 We can truly feel what you feel
 I feel like you back together

-Ooh back together again
+Oh back together again
-Ooh back together again
+Oh back together again
-Ooh back together again
+Oh back together again